Vinted vs eBay: Which Secondhand Marketplace Is Best for You

 How Do I Lower My Price on Vinted?

-Adjusting your prices on Vinted can help move items that have been sitting unsold and attract more potential buyers.
-Here’s how to effectively lower your prices on the platform:
+Adjusting prices on Vinted can help move items that have been sitting unsold and attract more potential buyers.
+Here’s how to effectively lower prices on the platform.

 Step-by-Step Price Reduction Guide

-- Find the item: Tap on “Items” and locate the specific listing you want to modify
+2. Find the item: Tap on “Items” and locate the specific listing to modify

-- Change the price: Update the price field with your new lower amount
+4. Change the price: Update the price field with the new lower amount

-- Save changes: Confirm your price adjustment by saving the updated listing
+5. Save changes: Confirm the price adjustment by saving the updated listing

 Strategic Price Lowering Tips